hrtlacek/yaaa/README.md

     http://ajaxsoundstudio.com/pyodoc/download.html
     But if you are on linux, compile from sources with instructions here: http://ajaxsoundstudio.com/pyodoc/compiling.html
-- installatioon of tkinter is probably best done via ```apt-get install python-tk``` on debian based linux systems.

 That should be it.
-After that, you should be able to (activate your new environment via ```source activate yaaa``` in case you created one) and start the yaaa executeable.
+After that, you should be able to start the yaaa executeable.

 Yaaa has a simple command line interface as shown below.
 But it can also simply be started and a new file can be loaded via the GUI.
 ```